mbozecki/Air-Quality-Zdunska-Wola/README.md

 ### Installation

-Just get the app from Google Play Store (LINK) or clone the repository and open it in Android Studio!
+Just get the app from Google Play Store (https://play.google.com/store/apps/details?id=pl.edu.uwr.pum.air_app) or clone the repository and open it in Android Studio!